-The purpose of the Plan is to further the interests of the Company, its subsidiaries, if any, and its shareholders by providing incentives in the form of awards to employees, consultants and non-employee directors who can contribute materially to the success of the Company and its subsidiaries.
-These awards are intended to recognize and reward outstanding performances and individual contributions and give participants in the Plan an interest in the Company that is intended to be parallel to that of the shareholders in order to enhance the proprietary and personal interest of such participants in the Company's continued success and progress.
-The Plan is also intended to support the Company's and its subsidiaries' ongoing efforts to attract and retain such employees, consultants and non-employee directors.
+Purpose.
+The purpose of the Restated 2016 Plan is to further the interests of the Company, its subsidiaries, if any, and its shareholders by providing incentives in the form of awards to employees, consultants and non-employee directors who can contribute materially to the success of the Company and its subsidiaries.
+These awards are intended to recognize and reward outstanding performances and individual contributions and give participants in the Restated 2016 Plan an interest in the Company that is intended to be parallel to that of the shareholders in order to enhance the proprietary and personal interest of such participants in the Company's continued success and progress.
+The Restated 2016 Plan is also intended to support the Company's and its subsidiaries' ongoing efforts to attract and retain such employees, consultants and non-employee directors.

-General

-Awards to participants under the Plan may be made in the form of stock options, stock appreciation rights, stock awards in the form of Common Stock or stock units, including restricted stock or restricted stock units, cash awards, or performance awards based on objective performance goals pre-established by the Compensation Committee (collectively "Awards").
+General.
+Awards to participants under the Restated 2016 Plan may be made in the form of stock options, stock appreciation rights, stock awards in the form of Common Stock or stock units, including restricted stock or restricted stock units, cash awards, or performance awards based on objective performance goals pre-established by the Compensation Committee (collectively "Awards").

-Shares Subject to the Plan

-The Plan provides for the award of up to 1,000,000 shares of the Company's Common Stock, all of which may be available for issuance of Awards of incentive stock options.
-The shares of Common Stock to be delivered under the Plan may be made from (i) authorized but unissued shares of Common Stock, (ii) shares of Common Stock held in the treasury of the Company, or (iii) previously issued shares of Common Stock reacquired by the Company, including Common Stock purchased on the open market.
-The aggregate number of shares under the Plan, the number of shares covered by each outstanding Award, the exercise price or other price of such Awards, the Fair Market Value (as defined below) or other price determinations of such Awards and the Award limitations are subject to adjustment in the event of a stock split, recapitalization or capital reorganization or certain other corporate transactions, dividends and distributions.
-Shares of Common Stock underlying Awards that are forfeited, terminated, settled in cash in lieu of Common Stock, exchanged for Awards that do not involve Common Stock, expire unexercised or are utilized for the payment of any exercise price or tax withholding with respect to any Award become immediately available for additional Awards under the Plan.
+Shares Subject to the Restated 2016 Plan.
+The Restated 2016 Plan provides for the award of up to 2,050,000 shares of the Company's Common Stock, all of which may be available for issuance of Awards of incentive stock options.
+The shares of Common Stock to be delivered under the Restated 2016 Plan may be made from (i) authorized but unissued shares of Common Stock, (ii) shares of Common Stock held in the treasury of the Company, or (iii) previously issued shares of Common Stock reacquired by the Company, including Common Stock purchased on the open market.
+The aggregate number of shares under the Restated 2016 Plan, the number of shares covered by each outstanding Award, the exercise price or other price of such Awards, the Fair Market Value (as defined below) or other price determinations of such Awards and the Award limitations are subject to adjustment in the event of a stock split, recapitalization or capital reorganization or certain other corporate transactions, dividends and distributions.
+Shares of Common Stock underlying Awards that are forfietd, terminated, settled in cash in lieu of Common Stock, exchanged for Awards that do not involve Common Stock, expire unexercised or are utilized for the payment of any exercise price or tax withholding with respect to any Award become immediately available for additional Awards under the Restated 2016 Plan.